-Computer Simulation for Business Decisions (5).
+465. Computer Simulation for Business Decisions (5).
 Pr., IS 330 and QM 374.
+Junior standing.

-Introduction to numerical techniques necessary for conducting experiments on a digital computer, which involves certain types of mathematical or logical models that describe the behavior of a business or economic system.
+Introducton to numerical techniques necessary for conducting experiments on a digital computer, which involves certain types of mathematical or logical models that describe the behavior of a business or economic system.

-490. Special problems (1.5).
+490. Special Problems (1-5).
+Junior standing.